 If you need to get your clothing clean, the hotel has a laundry room (you need coins).
 Washing and drying takes about an hour and a half, and it’s particularly useful if you’re in the middle of a vacation and continuing on somewhere else.

-Overall, I’d give the Tune Hotel in Kuala Lumpur three out of five stars.
-It’s exceptionally clean, has 24 hour security, the bed is amazingly comfortable and you end up with a good night’s sleep in a great location.
+Overall, I would give the Tune Hotel in Kuala Lumpur three out of five stars.
+It is exceptionally clean, has 24 hour security, the bed is amazingly comfortable and you end up with a good night’s sleep in a great location.
 The only things I think need to be changed are the in-room on-wall advertising, which is simply tacky, and some of the ‘extras’ should be included in the price.

 And, although I did like staying at the Tune Hotel, on my next visit I’ll go back to the Cube Hotel.
 A slightly better location, as cheap a price and all the ‘extras’ of Tune come with the room at the Cube Hotel.
 But, for anyone else who hasn’t stayed in a budget hotel in KL before, the Tune Hotel is a good option.